Private sale and rent back schemes

 You should think carefully before signing up to a sale and rent back scheme.
 Although some schemes are effective and could help you to keep your home, others may simply increase your debts.

-Sale and rent back schemes operated by private, profit-making companies are very different to the Mortgage Rescue Schemes operated by local authorities or housing associations.
+Sale and rent back schemes operated by private, profit-making companies are very different to the Help to Stay scheme offered by Welsh government and other Mortgage Rescue Schemes operated by local authorities or housing associations.

 Are private sale and rent back schemes regulated?